yoginderbagga/90DaysOfDevOps/2026/day-42/runners-github-selfhosted.md

 # Task 5: Label

-1. Add Label to an ( Self-hosted Runner )
+1. Add Label to an ( Self-hosted Runner ) : Remember that a label can only be assign to the Self-hosted runner and not to the GitHub-Hosted runner.

 # Learning & Observation